 - Chemistry or Physics

-RT prerequisite courses must be completed OR be in-progress at the time of application.
+RT prerequisite courses must be completed at the time of applying to the program.

 The Chaffey College RT Program does not utilize a wait list.